 - DNAse/RNAse free slide sectioning

-Serveral different levels of sectioning are available for paraffin and frozen tissues (adapted from Gladstone Histology Core, UCSF):
+Several different levels of sectioning are available for paraffin and frozen tissues (adapted from Gladstone Histology Core, UCSF):

 Personalized services are available such as working with a histotechnician to identify structures of special interest while the tissue is being sectioned or for developing a new procedure.
-Contact us for more information.